CloudLabsAI-Azure/Defender-for-Cloud-v2/Instructions/Labs/LabIntro.md

 ## Objective

+Understand how to utilize Azure DevOps and Defender for Cloud to enhance your cloud security posture.
 By the end of this lab, you will be able to:

-- **Trigger and Automate Responses:** Learn how to trigger automated and manual responses using Defender for Cloud.
+- **Getting Started with Defender for Cloud:** Learn how to trigger automated and manual responses using Defender for Cloud.
+Gain insight into initiating and managing cloud security alerts and responses.

-- **Write and Deploy Logic Apps:** Gain hands-on experience in writing and deploying Logic Apps for cloud security.
+- **Writing and Deploying Logic Apps:** Develop hands-on skills in writing and deploying Logic Apps for cloud security automation.
+Understand how to integrate these apps into your cloud security strategy.

-- **Implement Remediation:** Explore both automated and manual remediation options and understand their impact.
+- **Implementing Remediation Strategies:** Explore automated and manual remediation options within Defender for Cloud and evaluate their effectiveness in addressing security issues.

-- **Secure DevOps Pipelines:** Integrate security scanning solutions into your DevOps pipelines using GHAS and Defender for DevOps.
+- **Securing DevOps Pipelines:** Integrate security scanning solutions into your DevOps pipelines with GHAS and Defender for DevOps, ensuring continuous security throughout the development lifecycle.

 ## Pre-requisites